wp-plugins/websitedefender-wordpress-security/readme.txt

 * Disabling of PHP error reporting

+For more information on the WebsiteDefender WordPress Security plug-in and other WordPress security news, visit the <a href="http://www.websitedefender.com/blog" target="_blank">WebsiteDefender Blog</a> and join our <a href="http://www.facebook.com/websitedefender" target="_blank">Facebook</a> page.
+Post any questions or feedback on the <a href="http://www.websitedefender.com/forums/wp-security-scan-plugin/" target="_blank">WebsiteDefender WordPress Security plug-in forum</a>.

 == Requirements ==
 * WordPress version 2.8 and higher (tested at 3.1)
 * PHP5 (tested with PHP Interpreter >= 5.2.9)

 == Installation ==